koenrane/KR-new-site/content/bruce-wayne-and-the-cost-of-inaction.md

 Bruce felt a flash of anger towards his dad.
 He felt like a wretched child, but the anger swelled all the same.
 What had his dad been _thinking_? _Why_ did he have to help that man?
 If he had just waited for Alfred…

 Why _did_ he do it?
 Bruce imagined his father ignoring the crazy man.
-Something about that picture made him very sad.
+Something about that picture made him sad.
 People staying away from each other, not trusting each other, worried about being betrayed or tricked.
 People who were too afraid.

 > _"Don't be afraid of… getting hurt."_